comic-manga-ebook/ecmblib_python/README.md

 The examples are working even if you didn't install the library via pip.<br /><br />

 ## Documentation

+Here you can find the documentaion for all Objects, functions and enums:

 [https://comic-manga-ebook.github.io/ecmblib](https://comic-manga-ebook.github.io/ecmblib)<br /><br />